artakhak/IoC.Configuration/docs/xml-configuration-file/startup-actions.rst

 - The XML Configuration file has **iocConfiguration/startupActions/startupAction** elements for specifying any number of startup actions.
 Each **startupAction** element specifies a type that is an implementation of interface **IoC.Configuration.OnApplicationStart.IStartupAction**.
 - When the XML configuration file is loaded **IoC.Configuration** will call the method **IoC.Configuration.OnApplicationStart.IStartupAction.Start()** for each startup action specified in **startupAction** elements.
 - When the XML configuration file is disposed of (when **IoC.Configuration.DiContainerBuilder.IContainerInfo** is disposed of), **IoC.Configuration.OnApplicationStart.IStartupAction.Stop()** is called on each startup action.
 - Startup actions are integrated into dependency injection mechanism.
 Therefore, the constructor parameters of **IoC.Configuration.OnApplicationStart.IStartupAction** implementations specified in **startupAction** elements will be injected using the bindings specified in XML Configuration file or in modules referenced by the configuration file.
-Also, **parameters** and **injectedProperties** elements can used with **startupActions** to specify constructor parameters or property injection.
+Also, **parameters** and **injectedProperties** elements can used with **startupActions** to specify constructor parameter values or to inject properties.
 - **IoC.Configuration** waits for up to 15 seconds, to make sure that all startup actions are given enough time to properly stop (e.g., stop the threads if necessary).

     .. note::
-        If all startup actions have **false** value of property **IStartupAction.ActionExecutionCompleted** before 15 seconds passes, the wait time will be shorter.
+        If all startup actions have **true** value of property **IStartupAction.ActionExecutionCompleted**, before 15 seconds passes, the wait time will be shorter.

-Here is an example of startu action elements in configuration file:
+Here is an example of startup action elements in configuration file:

 .. code-block:: xml